This listing refers to the sale of seeds. Each packet contains 100 seeds.

 Larkspur are upright annuals with deeply pinnately or palmate leaves, and racemes or panicles of small, spurred, delphinium-like flowers in summer.
 The roots grow into the soil up to a depth of 50 centimetres (20 in), so the plant can survive long periods of drought.

-The Brisbane variety was bred specifically as a cut flower and has strong stems carry long spires of fully double flowers.
+The Brisbane variety was bred specifically as a cut flower and has strong stems that carry long spires of fully double flowers.
 Upward growing side branches mean less tangling when flowers are being picked.

 Height at maturity: 80 cm